Understanding technology aspects of the E-prescription system

 Users of e-prescription system

-The users of an e-prescription system span across various roles within the healthcare ecosystem.
+The users of an e-prescription system span various roles within the healthcare ecosystem.
 Here are the primary users of e-prescription systems:

 Physicians and prescribers